Ralf-A/Ralf-A/README.md

 ## Interests
-While I am most familiar and comfortable with back-end development, I am actively working on improving my front-end skills.
+An aspiring full-stack developer, but leaning more to the back-end side.
+Familiar with techologies listed above.

 I'm always looking to expand my knowledge and take on new challenges.
+Currently exploring bit of DevOps practices and microservices on the side.

 Feel free to explore my repositories and reach out if you have any questions or collaboration ideas!